 Waldorf schools have high and noble purposes, and they are generally staffed by conscientious, well-meaning individuals.
 Good intentions, however, are not necessarily sufficient.
 Is the Waldorf view of the world and of human nature realistic?
 Is it rooted in true knowledge?

 The “preparation for life” offered by Waldorf schools centers on an idea that Waldorf faculties consider fundamental but that the rest of humanity may deem nonsense.
 A child is properly prepared for life, according to Waldorf belief, only when his/her invisible bodies are incarnated.
-The etheric body generally incarnates at about age 7, the astral body at about age 14, and the “I” at about age 21.
+The etheric body generally incarnates at about age seven, the astral body at about age fourteen, and the “I” at about age twenty-one.
 Much of what happens in Waldorf schools is predicated on this idea.
 Unless you consider the idea true, Waldorf education may not suit you or your child.
-[For information on our invisible bodies and the seven-year stages of human development, see "Most Significant" and the "Encyclopedia".]

-What, in Waldorf belief, is “the universal nature of the developing human being”?
+What is “the universal nature of the developing human being”?
 In part, it is what we have just seen: the incarnation of invisible bodies to supplement the physical body.
 But the Waldorf view of human nature is even more involuted and fantastical.
 [For an overview, see “Holistic Education” and "Our Parts".]
 Fundamentally, according to Waldorf belief, we are the central spiritual beings in the universe [see “The Center”], worshipped by the gods, evolving from Saturn to Vulcan and beyond [see “Everything”], where/when we will ultimately become God the Father.
 This is all quite flattering, but to believe it you must subscribe — as most Waldorf teachers do — to Rudolf Steiner’s occult doctrines.
-[See "Tenth Hierarchy".]

 Waldorf schools have high and noble purposes, but their view of the world and of human nature is deeply unrealistic — and this view informs everything about the schools.